-The ship was named in the honor of Admiral Joseph Strauss, a US Navy officer who served during World War I and later, as commander of the United States Asiatic Fleet.
+The ship was named in honor of Admiral Joseph Strauss, a US Navy officer who served during World War I and later as commander of the United States Asiatic Fleet.
 Its crew was eligible for multiple commendations for their service in the conflict zone.

 Technical Features of the USS Joseph Strauss (DDG-16)